 Niagara Mohawk verifies a stray voltage finding made by the mobile scan by using its own internal testing verification procedure as outlined in Section V of the Company's Electric Operating Procedure NG-USA EOP G016.
-This entails using an HD probe to test all metallic objects in the area using a ground reference point.
-The ground reference point shall be as close as practical to the facility being tested up to 25 feet.
-In the event this method cannot verify the finding, the Company employs Power Survey's verification procedure, which allows for using a ground reference point of within 100 feet of the structure.
+Verification entails using an HD probe to test all metallic objects in the area using a ground reference point as close as practical to the facility being tested up to 25 feet.
+In the event a suitable ground source cannot be located within the 25 foot range, the Company employs Power Survey's verification procedure, which allows for using a ground reference point of within 100 feet of the structure.